mattmorgante/laravel-vegaroo/readme.md

 Why: to improve the health of individual humans, the health of our planet, and the health of all other living things.

+Learnings:
+- more people are motivated by health reasons and animal welfare than by environmental
+- once you switch because of your health, then you start caring about the environment and animals

 /quiz
 Personalized Tips To Reduce Your Environmental Impact 3 things you're doing well